Wirtz Hall 235, DeKalb, IL 60115

 The M.P.H. program prepares professionals for leadership positions in public health and health-related agencies.
 Students may specialize in health promotion or health services management.
-A generalist focus is also available for qualified health care and certified health educator professionals who do not wish to specialize.

 Specialists in health promotion design, conduct, and evaluate programs to assist people in choosing healthier lifestyles and adopt self-care practices.
 It is a multi-faceted field, drawing from social and behavioral sciences such as anthropology, psychology, education, and sociology.
 Health promotion activities can take place in a variety of settings: educational, community, health care facilities, and worksites.
 Health promotion specialists are employed under a range of job titles including patient educators, health educators, trainers, community organizers, and health program managers.